underscoreio/essential-slick/src/pages/5-data_modelling.md

 the [Slick code generator][link-ref-gen] is an important tool.
 It allows you to connect to a database, generate the table definitions, and customize the code produced.
+For tables with wide rows, it produces an HList representation.

 Prefer it to manually reverse engineering a schema by hand.
 </div>

 ## Table and Column Representation